trisulnsm/docker/trisul-full/README.md

 Docker : trisul-full
 ===========

-A full blown Network Security and Traffic Monitoring solution based on Trisul Network Analytics in a dead simple Docker.
+A full blown Network Security and Traffic Monitoring (NSM) solution based on Trisul Network Analytics in a dead simple Docker.

 - Full traffic monitoring - 100s of metrics from every angle
 - Alert on traffic, flows, malware activity